 Who doesn’t want a brand name product?
 Buying proprietary reverse osmosis filters sounds like a nice investment but it really?
 The problem with proprietary technology is that you can buy spare parts only from the manufacturer.

 Non-proprietary devices typically have universal filters, tubes, casings, and others.
 You can simply run to the store and buy a spare filter for little money.
 Name brands will charge you more and you will need to buy a specific part, not just a universal one.

-In relation with the previous paragraph, changing components inexpensive name brand devices can prove to be quite challenging.
-When you have a universal cartridge, it would typically easy snap on and off.
+In relation to the previous paragraph, changing components inexpensive name brand devices can prove to be quite challenging.
+When you have a universal cartridge, it would typically easily snap on and off.

 Some proprietary units have specific instructions regarding how to replace components.
 More often than not, you might need a plumber for that job.
 All of this will lead to extra costs and delays.

 LED meters, water quality measuring devices, and other perks sound like a lot of fun but they really add to the price tag.
 That’s fine but do you really need that stuff?
 In all fairness, cheap reverse osmosis systems might be the way to go because of the longevity.